Consumer Medicine Information

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 Maxolon ampoules are usually given in a hospital setting.
-Your pharmacist will dispose of any left over Maxolon in this case.
+Your pharmacist will dispose of any left over Maxolon.

 Maxolon tablets contain 10 mg of metoclopramide as the active ingredient.